SparkleNetworks/LinkedInNET/README.md

 ### 2. Create API client with configuration

 The `LinkedInApi` class is the entry point for all API calls.
 You must instantiate it with a configuration object.
 The minimum configuration is the API key and secret.
+[Get a LinkedIn API key](https://www.linkedin.com/secure/developer).

 ````csharp
 // create from config file